Aneeq24/llm_hugg/README.markdown

 - Python 3.11
 - A Hugging Face account and API token for model access
 - A Stable Diffusion API key (optional for diagram generation)
-- GPU (recommended for faster LLM inference)
+- Mac with Apple Silicon (M1/M2/M3) or GPU (recommended for faster inference)

 ## Setup Instructions
 1. Clone the repository: